Is Cement and Concrete the Same Thing?

 • Challenge: Poor workability.

-• Solution: Adjust the water-cement ratio or add plasticizers to improve flow without compromising strength.
+• Solution: Adjust the water-cement ratio or add plasticizers to improve flow without losing strength.

 • Challenge: Cracking in concrete.